Sam-stallard12345/P1-Mental-Health/README.md

 This is my first independent project as part of the Code Institute 16 week bookcamp.
 In this I aim to Design a cohesive one-page layout website with a main navigation menu and structured content using HTML with CSS and Bootstrap.

-By providing accessible, beginner-friendly information on mental health and creating a welcoming webpage we can direct users toward our CTA: download the app.
+By providing accessible, beginner-friendly information on mental health and creating a welcoming webpage we can direct users toward our CTA: Sign up.

 ![alt text](image.png)